 Artemisia ‘Leprechaun’: The Backbone of a Garden

-Every gardener wants flowers, flowers and more flowers but a well designed garden has backbone.
-Maybe it’s a backdrop for all those flowers, maybe it’s a line created with plant material, maybe it’s a hedge.
+Every gardener wants flowers, flowers and more flowers, but a well designed garden has backbone.
+Maybe it’s a backdrop for all those flowers.
+Maybe it’s a line created with plant material.
+Maybe it’s a hedge.
 Leprechaun Southernwood (Artemisia abrotanum ‘Leprechaun’) can do all that and more!

 In recent years, as boxwoods struggle with boxwood blight and other insect/disease problems, Leprechaun Southernwood provides a pest-free alternative with the same ability to serve as a hedge or backdrop.
-Think about where your garden might benefit from some backbone!
+Think about where your garden could benefit from some backbone!

 View the plant profile here.